franthormel/truword/README.md

 # Truword

-Flutter game for checking if the text displayed is a valid English word or not.
+Flutter game for the vocabulary with English words.

 This project is also available through